Thanos Plevris: Controversies

 He is widely seen as a far-right figure in Greek politics and some of his opinions have been described as extreme and racist.
 In the 1990s during his academic years he used to participate in nationalist protests and in at least one instance was caught on camera burning Turkish flags alongside supporters of the neo-nazi party Golden Dawn.

 Immigration

 Plevris has also advocated the use of deadly force as a deterrent against illegal immigration.
 He has also suggested that immigrants should be denied access to food, water and health care, in order to make their living conditions in Greece less attractive than those in their homelands.

 In July 2025, Plevris was among several European officials declared "persona non grata" by the Government of National Stability in eastern Libya after he and the said officials held an earlier meeting with officials of the rival Government of National Unity based in Tripoli to discuss migration.

+That same month, Plevris implemented a three month suspension of asylum processing for migrants from North Africa, drawing criticism from human rights groups.
+The government also introduced a new law concerning those whose asylum claims have been rejected: they will have to choose between voluntarily deportation or jail sentences of two to five years, as well as fines of up to 10,000 euros ($11,600), if convicted of illegal entry and stay.
+In June 2026, the government passed legislation that would speed up deportations and allow the transfer of rejected asylum seekers to ‘return hubs’ outside the EU, in Africa.